This post contains affiliate links.

 The Perfect Practice putting mat is the best indoor mat which includes a ball return based on hours of testing in the categories of usability, set up, quality, storage, features and price.
 It is made of excellent quality materials, is available in 3 sizes and can be ironed to ensure a very flat and smooth putting surface.

-Products mentioned in this article (including Amazon link for latest price):
+Products mentioned in this article (including Amazon link for the latest price):

 - Wellputt Putting Mat